So you want to start investing in the stock market. Before anything, you should ask yourself: “Why?”

 If you want to branch out from there, see what other investors are talking about.

 StockTwits, our parent site, is the best place to see which stocks investors are actually buying right now.
 It also measures investor sentiment, getting a feel for how investors think a stock will actually perform.
 While this sentiment doesn’t mean a stock will go up or down, it gives you an idea of what stocks are being bought and sold.
-It’s also a good place to look before you buy anything, just in case other investors feel you might not be making such a great purchase.
+It’s also a good place to look before you buy anything, just in case other investors feel you might not be making such a great buy.